Aviation Management

 Other Program Information

 Past and concurrent flight training will be recognized and course exemptions will be considered based on previous education and work experience.
-Georgian College has made special arrangements with a local flight training facility for FLIGHT LAB at a reduced rate.
+Georgian College has made special arrangements with a local flight training facility for Flight Lab.
 These costs are over and above student tuition fees.

 College scheduled field trips are a mandatory component of the Aviation Management program and must be attended by the student.